minamijoyo/tfmigrate/README.md

 ## Requirements

-The tfmigrate invokes `terraform` command under the hood.
-This is because we want to support multiple terraform versions in a stable way.
+The tfmigrate invokes `terraform` or `tofu` command under the hood.
+This is because we want to support multiple Terraform / OpenTofu versions in a stable way.

+### Terraform

-The minimum requirement is Terraform v0.12 or higher, but we recommend the Terraform v1.x.
+The minimum required version is Terraform v0.12 or higher, but we recommend the Terraform v1.x.

+### OpenTofu

+If you want to use OpenTofu, a community fork of Terraform, you need to set the environment variable `TFMIGRATE_EXEC_PATH` to `tofu`.

+The minimum required version is OpenTofu v1.6 or higher.

 ## Getting Started